GeovaneJefferson/timemachine/README.md

 The oldest backups are deleted when your backup disk is full.

 ### Packages
-* Now, Time Machine will be able to automatically back up packages: ".deb" and ".rpm.
+* Now, Time Machine will be able to automatically back up packages: ".deb" and/or ".rpm.
-    (Packages must be inside Downloads folder, for at least 30 seconds.)
+    (Packages must be inside Downloads folder.)

   * Automatically back up must be enabled.